Tag Archives: John David Washington

 Tenet, Christopher Nolan’s latest action/sci-fi movie is, as expected, a notable cinematic experience.
 Nolan’s story of a protagonist on a mission that unfolds beyond real-time, as he journeys through a world of international espionage is a film that pulls you in immediately in a brilliantly immersive way, thanks to the engaging action and powerful musical score.

 Like in Nolan’s much-loved Inception (2010), you will need to pay close attention as Tenet plays.
 The complexity of the story and great production demands it.
-Yet, whether or not you’re a science expert, you will still be able to follow what’s going on enough to enjoy this movie, just as long as you pay attention.
+Yet, whether or not you’re a science expert, you will still be able to follow what’s going on enough to enjoy it, just as long as you pay attention.

-Forced to choose a favourite of the two, I’d opt for Inception because I connected to the story, and especially DiCaprio’s Dom Cobb character more than I did to John David Washington’s ‘the protagonist’.
+Forced to choose a favourite of the two, I’d opt for Inception because I connected to the story, and especially DiCaprio’s Dom Cobb character, more than I did to John David Washington’s ‘the protagonist.’

 The second thing that would have made Tenet better for me is similar to the first; I wanted to connect to Washington’s character more and sooner.
 It seemed as though too much of his personal story was kept a mystery.